AFSP – Am I exempt or non-exempt?

 The term “exempt” related to the IRS Annual Filing Season Program (AFSP) does not mean exempt from the the program itself.
 It just means you are exempt from one part of the program: the Annual Federal Tax Refresher (AFTR) course, which is a 6-hour course with a timed final exam.

-The category of preparers called "credentialed preparers" are not expected to participate in the AFSP at all, and could be considered "exempt" from the entire program.
+The category of preparers called “credentialed preparers” are not expected to participate in the AFSP at all, and could be considered “exempt” from the entire program.
+Credentialed preparers ARE allowed to participate, if desired.

 Who are credentialed preparers?